-- Before leaving the house to participate in basketball, please check you: - Do not have symptoms of a high temperature (feeling hot, feeling cold, shivers, feeling under the weather). - Do not have a new persistent cough. - You have not got a loss of taste or smell. - You have not been in contact with a person with suspected COVID-19 within the past 14 days. - You have not been advised to self-isolate due to a third party from another setting (i.e. school) that has been infected with COVID-19. - No-one within your household has COVID-19 symptoms as outlined above, which would require the whole household to go into isolation as guided by UK Government. - You have not returned from a foreign country in the past 14 days that the UK Government requires people to quarantine on return - a non travel-bridge country as defined by UK Government. - Individuals must not attend a basketball session if any of the above are true. - There should be no pressure placed upon a player to attend a training session or game if they have symptoms or they feel like the environment is unsafe for them. - If during a session an individual feels uncomfortable with the management of the session, then there should be no pressure placed on that individual if they decide to opt-out of that session. - All individuals should have read the Basketball England COVID-19 Risk Information, Appendix 4.
+- Before leaving the house to participate in basketball, please check you: - Do not have symptoms of a high temperature (feeling hot, feeling cold, shivers, feeling under the weather). - Do not have a new persistent cough. - You have not got a loss of taste or smell. - You have not been in contact with a person with suspected COVID-19 within the past 48 hours. - You have not been advised to self-isolate due to a third party from another setting (i.e. school or work) who reports an individual has has been infected with COVID-19.
+This maybe relayed to the individual by NHS Test and Trace. - No-one within your household has COVID-19 symptoms as outlined above, which would require the whole household to go into isolation as guided by UK Government. - You have not returned from a foreign country in the past 14 days that the UK Government requires people to quarantine on return - a non travel-bridge country as defined by UK Government. - Individuals must not attend a basketball session if any of the above are true. - There should be no pressure placed upon a player to attend a training session or game if they have symptoms or they feel like the environment is unsafe for them. - If during a session an individual feels uncomfortable with the management of the session, then there should be no pressure placed on that individual if they decide to opt-out of that session. - All individuals should have read the Basketball England COVID-19 Risk Information, Appendix 4.